 CSCF is focused on igniting the potential of area residents and businesses through innovative talent solutions that support in-demand career opportunities.
-Growing CSCF's identified industries with talent development strategies that targets the retention and expansion of the region's businesses.
+CSCF focuses its talent development strategies within identified highgrowth industry and prioritizes this effort in its strategic plan to target needed skills for careers that have a starting wage of \$15 per hour or higher.
 The organization's key services are:

 Talent Development Solutions for Career Seekers: CSCF's talent development solutions are focused on advancing skills needed to fill in-demand employment opportunities within the region's businesses.
-Career seekers can access and/or receive multiple resources and services to connect to employment opportunities, understand labor market information, assess skills and opportunities, and enter training to advance their credentials.
-These comprehensive services are delivered through the organization's physical and virtual locations by a culturally diverse and professional group of Career Consultants who guide individuals to better employment to not only sustain a career but have a better livelihood.
-CSCF team members - "CareerSourcers" - serve in a consultative capacity delivering a personalized approach for an individual's employment and training needs; assessing skills, goals, and challenges; developing a plan that eliminates barriers to achieving their goals.
+Job seekers and career seekers can access and/or receive multiple resources and services to connect to employment opportunities, understand labor market information, gain valuable credentials.
+These comprehensive services are delivered through the organization's physical and virtual locations by a culturally diverse and professional group of Career Consultants who develop relationships to guide individuals to better employment and sustainable careers.
+CSCF team members - "CareerSourcers" - serve in a consultative capacity delivering a personalized approach for an individual's employment and training needs; assessing skills, goals, and challenges; and developing a plan that eliminates barriers to achieving their goals.